Skip to content

 Professional Career Opportunities Are Waiting For You

-The online business analytics degree for the business program expertly prepares you for leadership roles within an organization and to enroll in graduate school.
+The online BS in Business: Business Administration program expertly prepares you for leadership roles within an organization and to enroll in graduate school.
 Overall, management occupations are projected to grow at a faster-than-average rate of 8% between 2021 and 2031, with business and financial occupations at 7%.
 It’s projected that there will be 1.1 million and 980,200 openings in each group, respectively, every year throughout the decade due to growth and replacement needs.1-2

 Explore Major Careers